 At Brandfolder, we offer a range of onboarding and support options so users can choose the level of help they need from our team.
-We’re available to assist through the entire ingestion process so assets are uploaded in an organized fashion.
+We’re available to support through the entire ingestion process so assets are uploaded in an organized fashion.
 With our team’s assistance, ingesting all of your brand’s digital media files typically takes less than two months.
-In addition, we use machine learning to streamline ingestion and organization further by detecting and merging duplicate files and optimizing asset metadata tagging.
+Additionally, we use machine learning to streamline ingestion and organization further by detecting and merging duplicate files and optimizing asset metadata tagging.

 Another benefit to our digital asset management system is its intuitive interface.
 Assets are organized in a flat structure (no folders within folders within folders that you have to navigate by memory).
 Searching for assets takes only seconds, thanks to our smart search functionality and advanced filters.
 Using Brandfolder requires little to no training, but our team offers onboarding and support options to ensure that each user can get the most out of Brandfolder.

-#2: Ability to Maintain Brand Integrity Amongst Multinational Orgs & Franchisees
+#2: Ability to Maintain Brand Integrity Among Multinational Orgs & Franchisees

-- Rights Management - Control who views and downloads your digital content through advanced permissions, brand portals, asset availability and expiration dates, watermarking, and asset download requests.
+- Digital Rights Management - Control who views and downloads your digital content through advanced permissions, brand portals, asset availability and expiration dates, watermarking and asset download requests.